danielgonzalbez/FUNX/readme.md

 - Definition of an already defined function.
 - Repetition of names for the formal parameters of a function.
 - Incorrect number of given parameters.
+- Try to define or evaluate global variables.

 ## The interpreter